ManvikaTuteja/Clustering-Socioeconomic_World_Indicators/README.md

 # Clustering-Socioeconomic_World_Inicators
-An analysis of various socioeconomic indicators for over 200 countries.

 In this project I am analyzing a data-set that looks at various socioeconomic parameters for nearly 200 countries.
 The analysis and subsequent analysis is divided on the basis of three major criterion: